casualprogram/casualprogram/README.md

   - I am a senior in Computer Science at the University of South Florida :school:
   - I have experience with JavaScript and Python :wrench:
   - Currently, I am expanding my knowledge with Ruby :diamonds: and React Native :iphone:
-  - I have performed my own music that I produce live on Fox News 📺
+  - I have performed my own music that I produced live on Fox News 📺
   - I believe that there is no limit on my learning path 📖
   - I build software to solve my daily life challenges... so what's next? :shipit: